 Only Array Attribute Class

-When applied to an array parameter in a Windows Runtime component, specifies that the contents of an array that is passed to that parameter are used only for output.
-The caller does not guarantee that the contents are initialized, and the called method should not read the contents.
+When applied to an array parameter in a Windows Runtime component, specifies that the contents of the array that is passed to that parameter are used only for input.
+The caller expects the array to be unchanged by the call.

 If an array parameter in your Windows Runtime component is passed by value (

 ByVal in Visual Basic), you must apply one of the following attributes to it:

 Apply the ReadOnlyArrayAttribute attribute if you intend the contents of the array to be used for input only.

 Apply the WriteOnlyArrayAttribute attribute if you intend the contents of the array to be used for output only (that is, the method sets the contents of the array but does not read them).

 Applying both attributes to a parameter causes an error.
 For more information, including the standard pattern for making changes to an array, see Passing arrays to a Windows Runtime component in the Windows Dev Center.

 If the caller is managed code, the array is not copied.
 The original array is available to the called method, as it would be in any method call in the .NET Framework.
 Array contents are mutable in .NET Framework code, so any changes the method makes to the array are visible to the caller.
 This is important to remember because it affects unit tests written for a Windows Runtime component.
 If the tests are written in managed code, the contents of an array will appear to be mutable during testing.